CSCfi/rems/docs/architecture/009-review-and-form-model.md

 The reviewer is part of some reviewer organization and receives a review request from the handler.

+Repeating fields would be a new feature, a field that repeats per some criteria.
+Either the user can add rows themselves, or a field is repeated once per reviewing organization.

 1. Require the handler to copy-paste the relevant data from private fields to each reviewer in a review request (status quo).
    Application contains form fields of one form.
 2. Model each reviewer organization as a catalogue item with extra fields.